 Born to a showbiz family in Malaysia, she began performing at the age of four, and her calling was without question.
 But her ability to adapt to the Chinese market has been a boon to her career.
 With many Chinese childhood friends, Shila always felt at home in a Chinese-speaking environment, but at the beginning of the competition she relied on memorising pinyin (Romanised) lyrics.
 Today she interacts with fans on Weibo in Chinese.
 ‘The cultural diversity in Malaysia enhanced my adaptability to a new environment,’ she says.

-Now that she has established herself in mainland China, overseas fans have in turn started to learn more about Malaysia.
+Now that she has established herself on the Chinese mainland, overseas fans have in turn started to learn more about Malaysia.
 Amzah says people were surprised by a Malaysian singing Chinese pop songs at the beginning but have now come to realise the diversity of Malaysia.
 On his official social media platform, Malaysian Prime Minister Najib Razak commended Amzah as a positive force representing the country’s next generation of multiculturalism.
 Says Amzah: ‘I think our generation will thrive on the international stage, offering a new perspective for foreigners to see us as a Muslim country with personality.’

 Food for a melting pot